Juul Labs agrees to pay $462 million settlement to 6 states

-The agreement with New York, California, Colorado, Illinois, Massachusetts, New Mexico and Washington, D.C. is the latest in a string of recent legal agreements Juul has reached to settle lawsuits related to the way it marketed addictive nicotine products.
-Critics said Juul was trying to lure children too young to smoke.
+The agreement with New York, California, Colorado, Illinois, Massachusetts, New Mexico and Washington, D.C. marks the latest in a string of recent legal settlements Juul has reached across the country with cities and states.

+The vaping company, which has laid off hundreds of employees, will pay $7.9 million to settle a lawsuit alleging the company violated the state’s Consumer Credit and Protection Act by marketing its products to underage users, West Virginia Attorney General Patrick Morrisey announced Monday.
+Last month, the company paid Chicago $23.8 million to settle a lawsuit.

+Minnesota’s case against Juul went to trial last month with the state’s Attorney General Keith Ellison asserting that the company “baited, deceived and addicted a whole new generation of kids after Minnesotans slashed youth smoking rates down to the lowest level in a generation.”

-Like some other settlements reached by Juul, this latest includes restrictions on the marketing and distribution of the company’s vaping products.
+Like some other settlements reached by Juul, this latest agreement includes various restrictions on the marketing, sale and distribution of the company’s vaping products.
 For example, it is barred from any direct or indirect marketing that targets youth, which includes anyone under age 35.
-Juul will also limit the amount of purchases customers can make in retail stores and online.
+Juul is also required to limit the amount of purchases customers can make in retail stores and online.

+James said the $112.7 million due to New York will pay for underage smoking abatement programs across the state.

-A spokesperson for Juul said with Wednesday’s settlement, the Washington D.C.-based company was “nearing total resolution of the company’s historical legal challenges and securing certainty for our future.”
+A spokesperson for the Washington D.C.-based Juul said that with Wednesday’s settlement, “we are nearing total resolution of the company’s historical legal challenges and securing certainty for our future.”

 The spokesperson added that underage use of Juul products has declined by 95% since 2019 based on the National Youth Tobacco Survey.
 According to the CDC though, since surveys were administered online instead of on school campuses during the pandemic, the results cannot be compared to prior years.